andrenho/fortuna-1/README.md

 # Fortuna-1
-**Fortuna-1** is custom Z80 computer that can be fully debugger from a PC.
+**Fortuna-1** is custom Z80 computer that can be fully debugged from a PC.

 ![Fortuna-1](fortuna-1.jpg)